massimotroncone/massimotroncone.github.io/_pages/about.md

 #social: true  includes social icons at the bottom of the page
 ---

 I am a political scientist working on elections and political representation.
-Currently, I am a Postdoctoral Researcher at [ETH Zurich](https://eup.ethz.ch/).
 Starting in September 2025, I will be a Postdoctoral Fellow at [NYU](https://as.nyu.edu/departments/politics.html).

 My research lies at the intersection of distributive politics and electoral institutions.
 I study the distribution of public resources with a focus on legislative politics, clientelism and re-election incentives.
 I am also interested in public opinion and voting behavior, with particular attention to ethnic minorities.
 My work typically combines observational data with methods for causal inference.